How do parrots communicate? Have you ever thought about this? Do they imitate humans or are capable of communicating like humans?

 - Movement of feathers: There are a few feather movements of birds.
 If they fluff their feathers that means they are relieving stress, feeling cold, removing dust, or are ill.
 If their feathers are quivering that means they are either scared or excited.

-- Body posture: The body posture of a parrot can indicate the type of behaviour and mood.
+- Body posture: The body posture of a parrot can indicate the type of behavior and mood.
 A posture of attention shows authoritative nature.
 A relaxing posture indicates happiness and if accompanied by a crouching head with raised wings then it’s asking for attention and love.

 - Actions with heads and beaks: Birds bob their head when they are asking for attention.
 Parrots bite when they are angry or scared.
-The reason behind this behaviour can be known by interpreting the environment.
+The reason behind this behavior can be known by interpreting the environment.
 They grind their beaks to show contentment or to keep their beaks in good health.

 Almost every bird including parrots communicates through body language and vocals.
 However, every species has a different way of communicating.
 Parrots have the power of imitating and speaking to humans.
 They love attention and praise.